Contrasting Air France-KLM (AFLYY) and The Competition

-Air France-KLM (OTC:AFLYY – Get Free Report) is one of 36 publicly-traded companies in the “Air transportation, scheduled” industry, but how does it weigh in compared to its peers?
-We will compare Air France-KLM to related businesses based on the strength of its institutional ownership, profitability, dividends, earnings, valuation, risk and analyst recommendations.
+Air France-KLM (OTC:AFLYY – Get Free Report) is one of 36 public companies in the “Air transportation, scheduled” industry, but how does it compare to its peers?
+We will compare Air France-KLM to related businesses based on the strength of its risk, dividends, analyst recommendations, earnings, valuation, institutional ownership and profitability.

+This table compares Air France-KLM and its peers’ net margins, return on equity and return on assets.

+Air France-KLM has a beta of 1.61, meaning that its stock price is 61% more volatile than the S&P 500.
+Comparatively, Air France-KLM’s peers have a beta of 2.38, meaning that their average stock price is 138% more volatile than the S&P 500.

 Analyst Ratings